orsnaro/Discord-Bot-Ai/README.md

  * now understands your arabic messages! ( but still responds in English will respond in arabic __soon...__)

- * now can enjoy Mighty GPTeuos memes using `BoringWizard` command
+ * now can enjoy Mighty GPTeuos memes using `/BoringWizard` command

  * now all bot commands work in slash commands menu! as well as classic commands style

- * now can learn from the Wisest on [Discord's Lands](https://discord.com/invite/Y23B7R3FPq) using `WiseWiz` command
+ * now can learn from the Wisest on [Discord's Lands](https://discord.com/invite/Y23B7R3FPq) using `/WiseWiz` command

  * now long Bard AI answers is working in [`🧙Ask-the-Wizard Channel`](https://discord.gg/ptAVHmrtJX)